Skip to main content

 3. If not present, create it.
 Learn how to create and manage fields here.

-Create Field Extraction Rule for AWS Classic Load Balancer Access Logs.
-Learn how to create Field Extraction Rule here.
+Create a Field Extraction Rule for AWS Classic Load Balancer access logs and Cloudtrail logs.
+Learn how to create Field Extraction Rules here.

 Rule Name: AwsObservabilityElbAccessLogsFER